LucianCore/OSCify/README.md

 # OSCify | VRChat to Spotify Controller
-OSCify is a small Python program that lets you control Spotify Desktop on Windows from your VRChat avatar using it's parameters.
+OSCify is a Python program that lets you control Spotify Desktop on Windows from your VRChat avatar using it's parameters.

 ### Avatar Controls
  - Play / Pause <br />